tobycmurray/verified-certified-robustness/README.md

 ```

 As indicated in Table 1, it may take around 20 minutes for the script to complete.
+On other machines, this is known to take as long as 50 minutes to complete.
 It produces output akin to that for MNIST, above.

-## CIFAR_10 (will take about 20--40 hours)
+## CIFAR-10 (will take about 20--40 hours)

 The results for CIFAR-10 (third row of Table 1) can be reproduced by running the script as follows: